Core course in MSc Chemistry – Energy and Sustainability, elective course in MSc Chemistry.

 At the end of the course students:

-will have knowledge of fundamental principles of organometallic chemistry,
+will be able to explain and apply fundamental principles of organometallic chemistry,

 will be able to apply the fundamental principles of homogeneous catalysis,